The Best and Worst Diets for Heart Health

 Researchers have yet to thoroughly test this popular plan.
 On the ketogenic diet, more than 70 percent of your calories come from fat, with only 5 percent of calories coming from carbohydrates.
 The remaining 25 percent of calories are protein.
 That’s a far cry from the trusted and established Institute of Medicine’s recommendation that you aim for 45-65 percent carbs, 20-35 percent protein, and 10-35 percent fat.

-Recent research suggests that the ketogenic diet can help improve levels of blood fats like triglycerides and cholesterol—but those results may be short-lived, because the diet is so hard to stick to.
+Research in the European Journal of Clinical Nutrition suggests that the ketogenic diet can help improve levels of blood fats like triglycerides and cholesterol—but those results may be short-lived according to research in the British Journal of Nutrition, because the diet is so hard to stick to.

 A typical day on the keto diet: Breakfast: Eggs cooked in butter with bacon and avocado.
 Lunch: Caesar salad with meat or fish, cheese, and plenty of oily dressing.
 Snack: Meat and cheese slices.
 Dinner: Beef curry with coconut milk, non-starchy vegetables and cauliflower “rice”.